April is Esophageal Cancer Awareness Month

 join with the aacr to find better ways to prevent and treat cancer of the esophagus

 The esophagus is a long, muscular tube connecting the throat to the stomach.
 Esophageal cancer forms in the lining of the esophagus.
-There are two types of esophageal cancer: squamous cell carcinoma and adenocarcinoma.
+The two most common forms of esophageal cancer are: squamous cell carcinoma and adenocarcinoma.

-According to the National Cancer Institute, an estimated 22,370 people living in the United States will be found to have esophageal cancer in 2024.
-Meanwhile, the estimate is that 16,130 will die of the disease, so it has a relatively high death rate.
-The five-year survival rate for people with esophageal cancer is about 22 percent.
+According to the National Cancer Institute, an estimated 22,370 people living in the United States were diagnosed with esophageal cancer in 2024 and about 16,130 died of the disease.
+The five-year relative survival rate for people with esophageal cancer is about 22%.

-Smoking, heavy consumption of alcoholic beverages, and a condition known as Barrett’s esophagus can increase the risk of developing esophageal cancer.
-Additionally, risk factors include older age, being male, and being African American.
+Smoking, excessive consumption of alcoholic beverages, and a condition known as Barrett’s esophagus can increase a person’s risk of developing esophageal cancer.
+This cancer is also more common in men than women.

-Signs and symptoms of esophageal cancer include difficulty swallowing, weight loss, pain behind the breastbone, hoarseness and cough, and indigestion and heartburn.
+Signs and symptoms of esophageal cancer include weight loss, painful or difficult swallowing, hoarseness in the throat, pain behind the breastbone, and a lump under the skin.

 WHAT THE AACR IS DOING